* Shinsegae and E-Mart to gain $940 mln from Affinity, BRV

 * Shinsegae and E-Mart to spin off, combine online business units

-* E-Mart shares surge 14 pct, Shinsegae climbs 7 pct (Recast and writes through with analysts' comments)
+* E-Mart shares surge 15 pct, Shinsegae climbs 10 pct (Adds milestone in paragraph 5)

-SEOUL, Jan 26 (Reuters) - South Korea's Shinsegae and affiliate E-Mart said they were set to gain $940 million in funding from private equity firms, laying out ambitions to become the leading e-commerce retailers in one of the world's most wired countries.
+SEOUL, Jan 26 (Reuters) - South Korea's retailers Shinsegae and E-Mart said they were set to gain $940 million from private equity firms, hoping to capitalize on a surge in online grocery shopping and other e-commerce in one of the world's most wired countries.

-"E-Mart is unrivaled in the online supermarket market," said Seo Jung-yeon, an analyst at Shinyoung Investment.
+"E-Mart is unrivaled in the online grocery market thanks to its quick delivery service," said Seo Jung-yeon, an analyst at Shinyoung Investment.

 Investment into online grocery services are picking up steam, with Amazon.com Inc buying Whole Foods Market Inc for $13.7 billion last year.